josephchigiz/alx_capstone_project/README.md

 - I look forward to the opportunities to interact with clients and inspire designers and developers through my portfolio.

 # Get In Touch🤙🏽
-I am Joseph Ochego. 🤓
-Kenyan 🌍
-A Mechanical Engineer by profession. ⚙️
+I am Joseph Ochego,🤓 a Kenyan national🌍 and a Mechanical Engineer by profession.⚙️

 Contact Me through:
     - Email: <a>ochegoatwork@gmail.com</a>📧